neondatabase/website/content/docs/postgresql/postgres-upgrade.md

 **Logical Replication**

 The logical replication method can be used to achieve a near-zero downtime migration.
-Once the data in the new Neon project his synced with the data in the Neon project running the older version of PostgreSQL, you can quickly switch your applications to the database.
+Once the data in the new Neon project his synced with the data in the Neon project running the older version of Postgres, you can quickly switch your applications to the database.
 This method is recommended for active databases that cannot afford much downtime.
 For instructions, see [Logical Replication](/docs/guides/logical-replication-neon-to-neon).

 <Admonition type="note" title="Notes">
 - Neon does not support the `pg_dumpall` utility.
 If upgrading via dump and restore, dumps must be performed one database at a time using `pg_dump`.
 - Neon does not yet support upgrading using `pg_upgrade`.
 Support for this utility is being considered for a future release.
 - If you choose a dump and restore method, it is recommended that you use `pg_dump` and `pg_store` programs from the newer version of Postgres, to take advantage of any enhancements introduced in the newer version.
-Current releases of the these programs can read data from all previous PostgreSQL versions supported by Neon.
+Current releases of the these programs can read data from all previous Postgres versions supported by Neon.
 </Admonition>

 ### 3. Switch over your applications